ark-lang/ark/docs/REFERENCE.md

 	}

 ## Structures
-A structure is a complex structure that define a list of variables all grouped under one name in memory:
+A structure is a complex data type that defines a list of variables all grouped under one name in memory:

 	struct Cat {